mvanthoor/rustic-book/src/front_matter/about_rustic.md

 their particular platform or CPU.
 Creating derivative works is possible, within the rules stated by GPL v3.

-At the time of writing, March 23rd of 2021, the engine's version is Rustic Alpha 2, with the following features:

-* Board representation
-* Fancy magic bitboards
-* Move generator
-* Make/Unmake move
-* Alpha-Beta search
+The feature-set for Rustic Alpha 3.0.0 is:

+- Engine:
+  - Bitboard board representation
+  - Fancy Magic bitboard move generator
-* Transposition Table
+  - Transposition Table
+  - UCI-protocol
+- Search
+  - Alpha/Beta search
+  - Quiescence search
+  - Check extension
+  - PVS
+- Move ordering
+  - TT Move priority
-* MVV-LVA move sorting
+  - MVV-LVA
-* Transposition table move sorting
-* Material count + PST evaluation
-* Simple time management
-* UCI protocol support
+  - Killer moves
+- Evaluation
+  - Material counting
+  - Piece-Square Tables

 Obviously the feature list will grow longer as the engine gets developed further.
 The book will chronicle those developments and descibe how each